Welcome to BSc (Hons) Health and Psychosocial Studies

 If English is not your first language you will need an IELTS score of 6.0, with a minimum score of 5.5 in each component (Reading, Writing, Listening and Speaking), or an equivalent English Language qualification.

 Opportunities for graduates of the Certificate of Higher Education exist in health and social care settings and in a wide variety of NHS positions.
 Our graduates, who were already in employment, have been able to access more senior positions and supervisory responsibilities.
-Others progress onto level 5 BA (Hons.) in Health and Social Care.
+Others progress onto level 5 BSc (Hons) in Health and Psychosocial Studies.

 This will enable students in the health and social care sector to provide evidence of continuing professional development and preparation for work progression.

-Students are able to progress on to level 5 of the BA (Hons.) in Health and Social Care.
+Students are able to progress on to level 5 of the BSc (Hons.) in Health and Psychosocial Studies

 Our graduates, who were already in employment, have been able to access more senior positions with management and supervisory responsibilities.
 Others go on to work as teachers, social workers or in nursing, physiotherapy and occupational therapy, although some of these careers do require additional professional training.